jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 |--------|---------------------------------------------|---------------|
 | 18     | Total Value of Bad Debt Recovered Inclusive Tax | **AJS (AR only)** |

-### Output tax value breakdown into Major Indusctries Code (MSIC Code)
+### Output tax value breakdown into Major Industries Code (MSIC Code)

 1. This part usually require you to breakdown the total output tax reported in 5b according to your **main business**.
 2. You have to map to [MSIC code](https://sites.google.com/site/sqlestream/sql-financial-accounting/9-good-and-service-tax-gst---malaysia/9-23-major-industries-code-msic).

 **Where to set the MSIC Code?**

-1. Select and edit your main business supplies GL Account, eg. my main business is selling handphones.
+1. Select and edit your main business supplies GL Account, eg. my main business is selling hand-phones.
 2. Select an appropriate **Industries Code**.
 3. You can change the search pattern to **-A-**.
 See screenshot below.
 So you can type-in the keywords, eg. Phone.